MooersLab/jupyter-neosnippets-pymolpysnips/README.md

 ## Installation

 I assume that the `neosnippets` plugin has already been properly installed.
-The snippets are stored in a single file called `python.snippets`.
+The snippets are stored in a single file called `pymolpy.snips`.
 I store this file in a folder called `~/.vim/my-snippets/neosnippets`.
-You may have to concatenate the `python.snippets` with an existing `python.snippets` file.

 ## Note